DIY Holiday Banner – with Felt and Fabric Paint!

 Use white fabric paint and colored felt to create a fun and festive banner for the holidays!
 These letters also make great gift tags for your holiday presents!

-Welcome to day 2 of my Crafty Christmas series!
+Welcome to day 2 of my 12 Days of a Holiday Crafts series!
 Today I’m sharing this fun idea for creating a felt banner for the holidays!
-This DIY holiday banner only uses a few supplies including white fabric paint and stiff colorful felt!
+This DIY holiday banner only uses a few supplies including white fabric paint and stiff colorful felt.
 I created two banners, “JOY” and “MERRY” and also created extra letters I plan to use as gift tags on some of my holiday gifts.
 These would also make cute ornaments!

 Jill Howarth has another holiday board book called The Colors of Christmas that is on my wish list.
 The illustrations are so beautiful and retro.
 This isn’t sponsored – I just really love Christmas books and these are so sweet I wanted to mention them! :)

-Back to crafting!
-Below is the tutorial for creating these fun felt letters!
+Below is the tutorial for creating these fun felt letters.
 Whether you string them up in a banner or attach them to gifts, they are a fun and festive DIY!

 Supplies Needed for DIY Holiday Banner: